- Radiation Therapist

 Average Salary in India

-The profession is gender-neutral.
+A career as a radiation therapist is gender-neutral.
 Anyone with appropriate skills and educational qualifications can become a radiation therapist.
 People who are inclined towards the building, thinking and organising interest areas can be termed as the right candidate for this profile.
 If you think these are your interest areas, then you can surely choose to become a radiation therapist irrespective of your gender.
-Hence, both men and women can choose to become a radiation therapist.
+Hence, both men and women can choose to have a career as a radiation therapist.

 Any special needs

 Radiation therapy is a work of responsibility and involves the risk of people’s lives.
-Hence, people with special needs cannot become a radiation therapist as it might prove to be a hindrance while discharging duties.
+Hence, people with special needs cannot have a career as a radiation therapist as it might prove to be a hindrance while discharging duties.
 As a radiation therapist, you’re required to be physically fit and up to date with the technologies being used in the therapy.
-So, radiation therapist is not a career for people with special needs.
+So, career as a radiation therapist is not suitable for people with special needs.

 Table of Contents for Radiation Therapist